Marconi Abreu, M.D.

-Iram was born in England, and raised in Scotland, Saudi Arabia and Pakistan.
-She moved to the U.S. after graduating from King Edward Medical University in Lahore, and completed her Internal Medicine Residency at UT Southwestern in Austin.
-Half way through residency she realized that she wanted to be an Endocrinologist, so she ended up at UT Southwestern in Dallas.
+Iram was born in England, and raised in Scotland, Saudi Arabia, and Pakistan.
+She moved to the U.S. after graduating from King Edward Medical University in Lahore, and completed her internal medicine residency at UT Southwestern in Austin.
+Halfway through residency she realized that she wanted to be an endocrinologist, so she ended up at UT Southwestern in Dallas.
 She would like to focus her research on metabolic syndromes, diabetes mellitus, and associated cardiovascular disease.
-She enjoys reading fiction, traveling and spending time with friends/family.
+She enjoys reading fiction, traveling, and spending time with friends and family.

 Markey McNutt, M.D.

 Markey graduated summa cum laude from Oral Roberts University in Tulsa, OK.
 He has been a “Southwesterner” ever since.
 He earned a dual M.D./Ph.D. degree studying PCSK9 in Jay Horton, M.D.’s, laboratory and completed his two-year internal medicine residency.
 He is currently doing research on Angptl8 in the laboratory of Drs.
 Helen Hobbs and Jonathan Cohen.
 He wants to “grow up” to be a scientist!
 He is married and has two sons.

 Olivia Papacostea, M.D.

 Olivia was born in Romania and went to medical school in Bucharest.
 She met her husband in medical school and came to the U.S. to join him and his family.
 Before starting residency, she worked for a private endocrinologist in California and really loved it!
 Olivia trained in internal medicine at Long Island Jewish Medical Center, NY, and prior to coming to UT Southwestern she worked as a hospitalist in Connecticut.
 In her spare time she loves spending time with her family, reading, and watching good movies.